-- For dangerous biological experiments please use the toxicology/cytostatic laboratory C174.
-In order to work there or to book a fume hood, register online: - o Open the link www.c174.ethz.ch - o Log in (if registered) or register as a new user - o After the log in: book the desired fume hood and describe the planned work briefly - o Your enquiry will be confirmed automatically by e-mail - As soon as your enquiry has been checked and approved by the lab safety team, you will receive a confirmation by email. - Note: If you are planning dangerous experiments in the BL2 or cytostatic lab, you must first submit a risk assessment.
+For dangerous biological experiments please use the toxicology/cytostatic laboratory C174.
+In order to work there or to book a room, register online:

+- Open the link www.c174.ethz.ch - Log in (if registered) - After the log in: book the desired fume hood and describe the planned work briefly - Your enquiry will be confirmed automatically by e-mail - As soon as your enquiry has been checked and approved by the lab safety team, you will receive a confirmation by email.

+Note: If you are planning dangerous experiments in the BL2 or cytostatic lab, you must first submit a risk assessment.
 The SU management or SSHE department will check this.
 Only after this has been checked and approved by us may you use the BL2 or cytostatic lab.